Taste of Home – Le goût de chez soi – طعم الوطن

 Heimatization Discussion Series at HKW

-The outcome of the German federal election in February 2025, alongside developments in neighbouring countries and the wider global context, makes it clear that a shift to the right requires a strong and capable civil society, as well as smart strategies of resistance.
+The outcome of the German federal election in February 2025, alongside developments in neighbouring countries and in the global context, make it clear that the shift to the right requires smart strategies of resistance and a strong and capable civil society.
 This is where the discussion series Heimatization.
 On Belonging and Plurality comes in, which takes place at Haus der Kulturen der Welt (HKW) from March to November 2025.
 It focuses on perspectives on plural democracy, sheds light on historical and current models of participation, and demonstrates how cultural interdependencies shape society.

 The heimaten Network